JBethay/DotSec/README.md

 # DotSec
 Common Dotnet Security Issues and Fixes, __A Note on these projects, they are mostly minimal api's designed to showcase security issues and fixes.
-They are not designed to be taken as architectural guides for how to structure production applications.__
+They are not designed to be taken as architectural guides for how to structure production applications or as guidelines for how to configure auth for an application.
+Also note that much of this project exposes OpenAPI Swagger pages for demo, this is not something you should do in production.__

 ## DockerSecurity
 <details>
 <summary>Docker Security Details</summary>
 Two identical "Hello World" APIs, each implemented with distinct Dockerfiles.
-The first app, **Unsecure.App**, is based on the <a href="https://learn.microsoft.com/en-us/dotnet/core/docker/build-container">default .NET template</a> and presents several security and efficiency issues.
-The second app, **Secure.App**, features an improved Dockerfile that addresses these concerns.
+The first app, **Insecure**, is based on the <a href="https://learn.microsoft.com/en-us/dotnet/core/docker/build-container">default .NET template</a> and presents several security and efficiency issues.
+The second app, **Secure**, features an improved Dockerfile that addresses these concerns.

-### Highlights of Secure.App Dockerfile improvements
+### Highlights of Secure Dockerfile improvements

 - **Alpine Images:** Utilizes Alpine-based images for a smaller build and deployment footprint, optimizing resource usage.
 - **Specific SHA Tags:** Implements exact SHA image tags to enhance immutability, security, and stability against potential vulnerabilities.